Honda to extend production suspension at some North American plants

 Last week, Toyota Motor Corp said it was cutting production at four plants in Kentucky, West Virginia and Mexico, citing “a shortage of petrochemicals” and “recent severe weather conditions” affecting production.

-Stellantis warned Saturday its highly profitable pickup trucks were hit by the issue, while Ford Motor Co said it would cut more U.S. production.
+Stellantis warned Saturday its highly profitable pickup trucks were hit by the issue, while Ford Motor said it would cut more US production.

 Stellantis, the world's fourth-largest automaker, said it will build and hold for final assembly its Ram 1500 Classic trucks at its Warren, Michigan, and Saltillo, Mexico, assembly plants.
 When chips become available, the vehicles will be completed and shipped to dealers.